|2008-present Professor, Umeå University, Sweden

 Ongoing Research Projects

-- Water condensation and freezing on minerals (Merve Yeşilbaş, Ph.D.)
+- Water condensation and freezing on minerals (Merve Yeşilbaş, Ph.D.
+2018 – soon going to SETI.org)

-- Interfacial chemistry of clay minerals (Jerry Lindholm, Ph.D)
+- Interfacial chemistry of clay minerals (Jerry Lindholm, Ph.D. student)

 - Water condensation in unsaturated organic-mineral assemblages (under the User program of the Environmental Sciences Laboratory, PNNL)